reallyfancy/reallyfancy.github.io/README.md

 I'm a programmer, game maker, writer and lecturer.

-I currently work for [Unity Technologies](http://unity3d.com/).
-I do a few different things there: I work on the Unity Editor, create demo projects and write tutorials.
+I work for [Unity Technologies](http://unity3d.com/) as a developer and trainer.
+My role is pretty varied, but I'm currently developing a new feature for the Unity Editor, creating demo projects and writing tutorials on performance optimization.

-When I'm not doing that, I make [short games](https://reallyfancy.itch.io/) and run [Brighton Indies](https://twitter.com/brightonindies) and [Make Play Code](https://twitter.com/makeplaycode).
+Outside of work, I make [short games](https://reallyfancy.itch.io/) and run [Brighton Indies](https://twitter.com/brightonindies) and [Make Play Code](https://twitter.com/makeplaycode).
 I also speak at conferences, lecture (at college and degree level) and teach kids to code.

 When I'm not doing anything to do with games I like making music, cooking and visiting theme parks.